 Core NBME: NBME exams assess knowledge gained during a core rotation.
 Students are required to complete a core NBME subject exam within two weeks after the completion of each core rotation including internal medicine, surgery, ob/gyn, pediatrics, psychiatry, and family medicine.

 USMLE: To enter into UMHS clinical rotations, students must successfully complete and pass the USMLE Step 1.
 This examination is taken between semester 5 and the start of semester 6.
-To receive a diploma from UMHS, students must complete the USMLE Step 2 which consists of two parts: Clinical Skills (CS) & Clinical Knowledge (CK).
+To receive a diploma from UMHS, students must complete the USMLE Step 2 which consists of two parts: Clinical Skills (CS) (the CS was discontinued in January 2021 – For 2021 and 2022 graduates, students must go through ECFMG Pathways 3 or 6 – TBD for 2023 and after) & Clinical Knowledge (CK).
 These examinations are usually taken after completing the core clinical clerkships.
 USMLE Step 3 is the final step for licensing and is taken after graduation and during or at the completion of residency training.

 ECFMG: In order to be licensed to practice medicine in the United States, graduates must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).
-To be certified by ECFMG, students must pass USMLE Step 1 and Step 2 CS & CK which is also a requirement for graduation.
+To be certified by ECFMG, students must pass USMLE Step 1 and Step 2 CS (the CS was discontinued in January 2021 – For 2021 and 2022 graduates, students must go through ECFMG Pathways 3 or 6 – TBD for 2023 and after) & CK which is also a requirement for graduation.

 Attendance: Attendance is mandatory for 80% of all classes and 100% of all labs, examinations, and clinical clerkships.
 Unavoidable and/or unexcused absences are addressed on a case-by-case basis.
 However, excessive lateness or absence from a course may result in a failing grade.
 Students who require an extended absence from class may request a Leave of Absence (emergency or academic).